arigo/ViveQuake/README.md

 necessarily running Windows.
 See the instructions in Server/README.

-Finally, the address that the Unity client connects to is hard-wired for now inside this script (it is not 127.0.0.1 because I run the server on another Linux machine):
+Finally, the address that the Unity client connects to is hard-wired for now in the "Main Object" in the scene (fix Base Url, the first property in the inspector).
+It is not 127.0.0.1 because I run the server on another Linux machine.

-    Asserts\Scripts\NetworkImporter.cs

 License